jrandj/java-11/README.md

 1. Java code is made up of expressions, statements and blocks.
 An expression is made up of variables, operators, and method invocations.
 An expression evaluates to a single value.
 An expression is something which evaluates a value, while a statement is a line of code that does something.
 Some expressions can be made into a statement by terminating it with a semicolon, such as assignment expressions, usage of ++ or --, method invocation and object creation expressions.
 A block is a group of zero or more statements between balanced brances and can be used wherever a single statement is allowed.

-2.
-3. A statement forms a unit of execution and can be made into a statement

-An expression is a construct made up of variables, operators, and method invocations, which are constructed according to the syntax of the language, that evaluates to a single value.

-Statements are roughly equivalent to sentences in natural languages.
-A statement forms a complete unit of execution.
-The following types of expressions can be made into a statement by terminating the expression with a semicolon (;).

-    Assignment expressions
-    Any use of ++ or --
-    Method invocations
-    Object creation expressions

- block is a group of zero or more statements between balanced braces and can be used anywhere a single statement is allowed.

 1. The stack is used for storing local variables, functional calls, and references to objects.
 The heap is used for storing objects.

 ### Working With Java Primitive Data Types and String APIs